-REPORT REFERENCE NO. CSCPC/16/1 MEETING COMMUNITY SAFETY AND CORPORATE PLANNING COMMITTEE DATE OF MEETING 12 JANUARY 2016 SUBJECT OF REPORT STRATEGIC PLAN 'OUR PLAN 2016 - 2021' LEAD OFFICER CHIEF FIRE OFFICER RECOMMENDATIONS That the Devon and Somerset Fire and Rescue Authority be recommended to approve the Strategic Plan 'Our Plan 2016-2021' at its meeting on 19 February 2016.
-EXECUTIVE SUMMARY This report presents the draft of the next strategic plan.
-The plan will cover the five year time period 2016 to 2021.
+REPORT REFERENCE NO. DSFRA/16/4 MEETING DEVON & SOMERSET FIRE & RESCUE AUTHORITY (BUDGET MEETING) DATE OF MEETING 19 FEBRUARY 2016 SUBJECT OF REPORT STRATEGIC PLAN 'OUR PLAN 2016 - 2021' LEAD OFFICER CHIEF FIRE OFFICER RECOMMENDATIONS That the Authority Strategic Plan 'Our Plan 2016-2021', as appended to this report, be approved.
+EXECUTIVE SUMMARY This report presents the draft of the next Strategic Plan.
+The Plan will cover the five year time period 2016 to 2021.
 Its contents will be an evolution of Our Plan 2015 to 2020.
-This flexible approach allows us to review strategy as part of the annual planning cycle and accommodate changes as necessary.
-The 2016 to 2021 plan will be prepared as the key strategic planning document for the Service.
+This flexible approach allows the underlying strategy to be reviewed as part of the annual planning cycle and any changes accommodated as necessary.
+The 2016 to 2021 Plan represents the key strategic planning document for the Service.
 It details the corporate strategy and planning principles.
 The strategic direction aligns with the medium term financial plan to address the anticipated funding requirements.
-The plan also incorporates the requirements of Integrated Risk Management Planning and presents the Service's approach for delivering its prevention, protection and response services by aligning its resources to risk.
-A key concept embedded within the plan is that of continuous improvement.
+The Plan also incorporates the requirements of Integrated Risk Management Planning and presents the Service's approach for delivering its prevention, protection and response services by aligning its resources to risk.
+A key concept embedded within the Plan is that of continuous improvement.
 Whilst it is recognised that there are funding challenges, this must not be at the expense of maintaining or improving service standards.
 To achieve the necessary savings, the Service must change and improve the way it works so that it becomes both more effective and efficient.
-Also, it is anticipated that the plan will be accredited with the Crystal Mark for clarity and plain English.
-RESOURCE IMPLICATIONS As met by the Medium Term Financial Plan EQUALITY RISKS AND BENEFITS ANALYSIS (ERBA) The contents of this report are considered compatible with equalities and human rights legislation.
-APPENDICES A. Draft Strategic Plan: 'Our Plan 2016 - 2021' B. Timeline of achievements: 1 January 2015 to 31 December 2015 LIST OF BACKGROUND PAPERS Nil
+The draft Plan has been accredited with the Crystal Mark for clarity and plain English.
+It was considered by the Community Safety & Corporate Planning Committee at its last meeting which resolved to commend the Plan to the Authority for approval.
+RESOURCE IMPLICATIONS As met by the Medium Term Financial Plan EQUALITY RISKS AND BENEFITS ANALYSIS (ERBA) The draft Plan has been subject to the Service Equality Risks and Benefits Analysis process.
+A copy of the outcome is annexed to this report.
+APPENDICES A. Draft Our Plan 2016 - 2021 (page numbered separately) LIST OF BACKGROUND PAPERS Nil